metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Nick Foles seems too overdependent on DJ Chark to catch his passes.

 Leonard Fournette is truly terrible running from a shotgun look.
 Abandons the inside zone entirely on a handoff from Foles.

+Wide receiver screens are a favored play on third downs for this Jaguars offense.